adeshyadav2020/coursera_course/README.md

 CSS is used to control presentation, formatting, and layout.
 JavaScript is used to control the behavior of different elements.

-This repository contains all of the source code used in the course called HTML, CSS and Javascript for Web Developers in Coursera.
+This Repository contains all of the source code used in the course called HTML, CSS and Javascript for Web Developers in Coursera.

 ![Course Completion certificate](https://github.com/siddartha19/Coursera-HTML-CSS-and-Javascript-for-Web-Developers/blob/master/Certificate.PNG)